BlockchainCommons/Research/community-known-values/README.md

 ## Code Point Ranges

-Organizations are encouraged to claim a contiguous range for their concepts to avoid fragmentation.
 Check the [community registry](../known-value-assignments/markdown/100000_community_registry.md) to see which code points are already assigned.

 ## Additional Documentation